BeelzebubTea/FakeTyperwithOCR/README.md

 # Fake Typing Simulator with OCR

 This Python program simulates human typing behavior with various features such as customizable typing speeds, typo generation, and grace periods between typos.
-It's designed to mimic the natural variability and occasional errors that can occur during human typing.
-Also has OCR functionality
+It also has OCR functionality

 ## Features